nadelicious/sails-angular/README.md

-# sails-angular
+# Sails-Angular Sample Application

-A simple web application using sailsJS and angularJs
+A simple application using sailsJs and angularJS.